Prof Andrew McStay

 - 2014-2016 Voting Kantara Working Group member on developing digital consent receipts.

-- 2018-invited (because of world-leading expertise) to co-produce a white paper to shape European Commission’s (EC) research agenda on the internet's impact on echo chambers, fake news and populism.
-This will assist the EC to define a future work programme of research within the H2020 framework and FP9.
+- 2018: co-production of white paper to shape European Commission’s (EC) research agenda on the internet's impact on echo chambers, fake news and populism (H2020 framework and FP9).

 - 2017-current: Engineering and Physical Sciences Research Council (EPSRC) reviewer

 - 2016-current: Arts & Humanities Research Council (AHRC) Peer College member

 - 2017-current: External Examiner, Goldsmiths (Univ. of London), MA Advertising & Promotional Culture

 - 2016-2017: MSA (Egypt)/Univ. of Bedfordshire, BA Mass Comms, Advertising & PR

 - 2014-current: External Examiner: Falmouth University, BA Creative Advertising

 - 2012-2015: External Examiner: Middlesex Univ., MSc Media Management